jessfraz/blog/content/post/network-booted-home-initialized.md

 cable has a maximum distance.
 For ethernet cables, the maximum distance is the maximum upload/download speed.
 Cat7 gets praised for its 100 Gbps speed, but that will only work for distances up to 15 meters (slightly over 49 feet).
-At up to 50 meters, a Cat7 cable downgrades to 40 Gbps.
+From 15 meters up to 50 meters, a Cat7 cable downgrades to 40 Gbps.
 Beyond that, it drops to the same 10 Gbps speed of Cat6 and Cat6a, however it still retains its superior 600 Mhz bandwidth.
 We use 100ft cables to the desks and 50ft cables wherever we can reach to maximize speed.